 If you are a blogger or other media writer, this website has a high degree of background information about me that can help you write an article or commentary about me or my work.
-That’s me in the photograph on the right.
+That’s me in the photograph about to be executed by the Predator.
 I will respond to email sent to firstname.lastname@example.org requesting either an email or phone interview.

 I create illustrated queer sci fi.
 I am a gay man and I work as a digital illustrator exclusively in the 21st century digital realm from Las Vegas.
 I choose to use contemporary computer hardware and software as my artistic tools instead of pencils or paintbrushes that you hold in your hands.